Indiana Senate passes bill to legalize throwing stars

-INDIANAPOLIS – The Indiana Senate passed a bill this week that would legalize throwing stars.
+INDIANAPOLIS (WXIN) – The Indiana Senate passed a bill that would legalize throwing stars under certain conditions.

-Senate Bill 77 “actually came from a constituent who owns a putt-putt golf course called Ninja Golf,” explained State Sen. Linda Rogers (R-Granger), one of the lawmakers backing the proposal.

-Throwing stars are currently illegal in Indiana, but Rogers’ bill would lift that ban.
-Star-throwing is allowed in other states, where it’s frequently found at axe-throwing businesses.
+Throwing stars are currently illegal in Indiana, but the bill, introduced by State Sen. Linda Rogers, would lift that ban for recreational use.
+Star-throwing is allowed in other states, where it’s sometimes found at axe-throwing businesses.

-But some say there additional safety measures that need to be considered since throwing a star is different from throwing an axe.
+Some say additional safety measures need to be considered since throwing a star is different from throwing an axe.

 “I would say the easiest way for that to have any kind of solution is to require a layered Kevlar glove to be worn when they’re throwing any other object like a throwing star,” he said.